 2. Tavern Tzanakis

 This is about as un-touristy and local as it gets.
-Open for 26 years and counting, Tzanakis is a family-run Greek restaurant serving classic Santorini staples like fava, ntomatokeftedes (cherry tomato fritters), and grilled white eggplant.
+Open for 26 years and counting, Tzanakis is a family-run Santorini restaurant serving classic island staples like fava, ntomatokeftedes (cherry tomato fritters), and grilled white eggplant.

 Pictured below is a juicy platter of the aforementioned ntomatokeftedes (EUR 6).
 Ntomatokeftedes are fritters made from Santorini’s famed cherry tomatoes.
 Like fava, it’s a quintessential Santorinian dish.